pspepp3r/prophetic/README.md

 ## Writing Tests

 Prophetic Tests can be written within the `tests` directory.
-By default, Prophetic uses PHPUnit as its default testing framework ([See documentation](https://docs.phpunit.de/en/11.5/)).
+By default, Prophetic uses PHPUnit as its testing framework ([See documentation](https://docs.phpunit.de/en/11.5/)).
 The configuration file is within the `phpunit.xml` file in the root directory (alter to your taste).
 All unit tests are written within the `tests/unit` directory and integration tests within the `tests/integration` directory, modify as needed.